adamsilver/fdpb/09-a-file-upload-form.md

 </ul>
 ```

-Screen reader users will be told what's going on via the live region.
+We need to include a live region so that we can *provide a comparable experience* for screen reader users.
+Here are the primary messages:

-- ‘3 files are uploading’.
+- When upload starts ‘3 files are being uploaded.’ is announced.
-- ‘file.pdf completed’.
+- When an upload finishes ‘file.pdf has been uploaded.’ is announced.
-- ‘other-file.pdf was too big’.
+- When a particular file couldn't be uploaded ‘file.pdf could not be uploaded because it was too big.’ is announced.

 ### Feature detection